Internships

 Different Majors

 To apply, send your resume, cover letter, and writing sample (1-3 pages) to Mr. Sam Marrero at Samuel.Marrero@ndu.edu.
 The NESA Center reviews internship applications on a rolling basis, so interested applicants are encouraged to apply early.
-NESA internships are full-time and unpaid.
+NESA internships are unpaid.

 Note: To be considered, applicants must reside in the Washington DC area for the duration of the term for which they’re applying.
 Geographically remote internships will not be considered.

-NESA Center Interns – Spring 2026
+NESA Center Interns – May 2026

 NESA Center interns use academic research, writing, and communications skills in support of faculty research and programs.
 Interns receive access to the National Defense University library and research resources to support research work.
 Interns participate in conferences, workshops, and other programs at the National Defense University featuring academics, subject matter experts, military officers, and diplomats.
 Interns also receive development opportunities throughout the Washington, D.C. area, accompanying faculty and participants on site visits to places like Capitol Hill, the Pentagon, and the State Department.